Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Carrying on the legacy.

-"Independent" was a fervent word to J.C., because it was the very basis of his character and values.
+"Independent" was a fervent word to J.C. because it was the very basis of his character and values.
 One has the feeling he would sooner starve as an independent than earn a million dollars a year as any man's subordinate.
-Since the passing of J.C. in 1993, J.C.
-Whitlam Manufacturing continues as a family business through the leadership of J.C.'s two sons and two grandsons.
+Since the passing of J.C. in 1993, and Jack C. Whitlam IV in August of 2023, J.C.
+Whitlam Manufacturing continues as a family business through the leadership of J.C.'s son, and two grandsons.

 Douglas A. Whitlam is a graduate of Ohio University and holds a master's degree in business administration from the University of Akron.
 He has been with the company since 1967 and is the Chief Executive Officer.
 His principal responsibilities are in administration and finance.